-- Obtain two cups.
-Label one Borax Solution and the other Ball Mixture.
+- Label one cup Borax Solution and another cup Ball Mixture.

-- Pour 4 ounces of warm water and 1 teaspoon of the borax powder into the Borax Solution cup.
+- Pour 1/2 cup of warm water and 1 teaspoon of the borax powder into the Borax Solution cup.
 Stir the mixture to dissolve the borax.

 - Pour 1 tablespoon of glue into the Ball Mixture cup.
 If students would like to add food coloring, three drops should be added to this cup.

 This is where students get involved, if you chose to complete steps 1-3.